scrapinghub/web-poet/docs/page-objects/inputs.rst

 -   :class:`~web_poet.page_inputs.page_params.PageParams`, to receive data from
     the crawling code.

+-   :class:`~web_poet.page_inputs.stats.Stats`, to write key-value data pairs during parsing that you can inspect later, e.g. for debugging purposes.

 -   :class:`~web_poet.page_inputs.browser.BrowserHtml`, an HTML rendering of
     the `Document Object Model`_ of a web page.